datacommonsorg/website/web-components/docs/README.md

 - `variables` _list of strings_
   - List of DCIDs of the variables to plot.
   - Use the format `"list-item-1 list-item-2"` (space separated list).

+Optional:

+- `colors` _list of strings_
+  - List of colors to use.
+  - Colors should be passed in the same order as variables
+  - Values should follow CSS specification (keywords, rgb, rgba, hsl, hex, etc.)

 ### Examples